Adapted variable density subsampling for compressed sensing: Special cases

 \subsubsection{Vertical Fourier-Haar lines}

-We now apply the above analysis to the special case where $\phi = \mathcal{F} \mathcal{H}\transp$ is the 1D Fourier-Haar transform.
+We now apply the above analysis to the special case where $\dico = \mathcal{F} \pdico\transp$ is the 1D Fourier-Haar transform.
 This yields that $A_0$ is the separable 2D Fourier-Haar transform\footnote{In all other experiments we use non-separable 2D wavelet transforms.}.
-Define the weight matrix $W \in \R^{\sqrt{K} \times \sqrt{K}}$ such that $\operatorname{vec}(W) = \omega$ for some weight vector $\omega$.
+Let $\poissonprob \in \R^K$ again be our weight vector and define the matrix $W \in \R^{\sqrt{K} \times \sqrt{K}}$ such that $\operatorname{vec}(W) = \poissonprob$.
 We again denote by $M_{\ell}$ the frequency bands of the one dimensional Fourier transform and by $\Omega_{\ell}$ the dyadic partition (see previous subsection).
-In the 2D setting we define the \textbf{average sparsity in level} $\ell$ as
+In the 2D setting we define the \textbf{average maximal sparsity in level} $\ell$ as

-This is equivalent to the 1D case up to taking the maximum over all rows of the weight matrix $W$.
-Using~\eqref{four_wav_bound} and assuming that $S^r_{\ell} >1$ for all $1 \leq \ell \leq J$, the above analysis yields for $k \in M_{j}$
+This is equivalent to the 1D case up to taking the maximum over all rows of the matrix $W$.
+Using~\eqref{four_wav_bound} and assuming that $S_{\ell} >1$ for all $1 \leq \ell \leq J$, the above analysis yields for $k \in M_{j}$

-and thus by using $\pi$ as defined in~\eqref{sparsity_levels_blocks} our main result yields the sufficient condition
+and thus by using $\sampleprob$ as defined in~\eqref{sparsity_levels_blocks} our main result yields the sufficient condition